ECarpenterLab/Longitudinal-Analysis-of-Matched-Patient-Biospecimens-/README.md

   Large data files must be downloaded as described in `Data_Acquisition` prior to running scripts.

 - **`MARKDOWN/`**
   Contains raw markdown script files corresponding to each section of the analysis.
 This folder serves as the primary working directory.
 - **`OBJECTS/`**
+  The seurat object and filtered matrices to be downloaded into this can be found at the NIH Gene   Expression Omnibus database GSE345774.

-  Contains processed and annotated Seurat objects generated from:
+The processed and annotated Seurat objects generated from the below scripts should be saved into this folder:
   - [`/MARKDOWN/00_ambient_RNA_correction.rmd`](/MARKDOWN/00_ambient_RNA_correction.rmd)
   - [`/MARKDOWN/01_Generating_Merged_Object.Rmd`](/MARKDOWN/01_Generating_Merged_Object.Rmd)
   - [`/MARKDOWN/03_Merging_PT1475_Recurrence_Timepoint.Rmd`](/MARKDOWN/03_Merging_PT1475_Recurrence_Timepoint.Rmd)